 There are many steps in the home buying process.
 Check out the infographic below which details how to get from establishing your needs as a buyer to enjoying our annual client appreciation events.
-Click the image to open a larger version in a new window.

 I'm sure you have heard terms thrown out there when talking about buying a home.
 Some of them you may know, others you may not.
 Things like "due diligence," "earnest money," and "home inspection" are just a few that first time home buyers need to know and understand before beginning the home buying process.
 Here in our First Time Home Buyers section, we'll help you gain a better understanding of those terms and all that they entail.
 If you see a term you're unsure about, let us know!
 We're happy to explain anything in this section in more detail.

 |Due Diligence||Taking care before signing a contract to research, analyze, and gather information about a property.|

 |Earnest Money||Money you give to the seller (or seller's agent) to show your good faith when making an offer to purchase.
 Find out more by reading the Earnest Money Q&A.|

 |Escrow||A bond, deed, or other document kept in the custody of a third party, taking effect when a specified condition has been fulfilled.|

 |HOA||An HOA is the abbreviation for Home Owners Association.
 See More Info About HOAs|

 |HOA Dues||Fees paid to your Home Owners Association to cover the cost of yard maintenance, disaster insurance, and neighborhood-wide amenities.|